12. A Ratville Ramble.

 He’d taught himself to understand human speech, and to mimic it more or less clearly, depending on his need to be understood.
 He’d learned to read, to write, and more, way more, way beyond what the local academy offered, namely, university-level mathematics3 and philosophy.

 What he’d never mastered was to whistle like his schoolboy pals.
-To give a meaningful whistle, you need lips.
+To whistle, you need lips.
 Cats have no lips.
 If ever a situation called for a long, low whistle of shocked awe, it is the one he finds himself in at this moment.

 The cobbled yard is not entirely cobbles.
 Many of the cobble-sized shapes are the comatose bodies of similarly gray, similarly plump rats.